MahediKamalFSM/F1.VISA.USA/README.md

 - [📄 View My CV Example](https://github.com/MahediKamal/F1.VISA.USA/blob/95bfd033445541a14d9ebb26e2bbe61d6f2d2bd9/Application%20doc/ALBANY_CV_Mahedi%20Kamal.pdf)

 ### Transcript
-- Collect your transcript from university
+- Collect your transcript from the university

 ### Other documnents
-- Some university might require other documents.
-For UAlbany they reqiured Personal History.
+- Some universities might require other documents.
+For UAlbany, they required a Personal History.
 - [📄 View My Personal History Example](https://github.com/MahediKamal/F1.VISA.USA/blob/95bfd033445541a14d9ebb26e2bbe61d6f2d2bd9/Application%20doc/ALBANY_Personal%20History_Mahedi%20Kamal.pdf)

 #### Now that everything is ready, you should start the next two steps in parallel.
 First, select some universities and apply through their central application systems.
 Second, search for professors who are currently accepting students.
 You should email professors not only from the universities you’ve applied to but also from any other institutions where you find suitable research matches.
 If a professor shows interest in your profile and you haven’t yet applied to that university, you can then submit your application there.